 Reason #2: You Want Vast Career Possibilities

 Another reason why you should major in accounting?
 The versatility that accounting professionals have when choosing the direction of their careers.
 Managing money and assets is an integral aspect of running a company or monitoring personal finance, which is why accountants can work for virtually any business in any industry.
 This is a profession that will always be in demand because there will always be a need for astute and qualified accountants.
 To embark on a career in accounting is to open your professional experience to a wide range of opportunities.
-The U.S. Bureau of Labor Statistics (BLS) has projected the demand for accountants and auditors to increase by 10 percent, or 139,900 new jobs, from 2016 to 2026.
+The U.S. Bureau of Labor Statistics (BLS) has projected the demand for accountants and auditors to increase by 6%, or 90,700 new jobs, from 2018 to 2028.

 Working as a government accountant requires a bachelor’s degree in accounting or finance, and some employers encourage attaining additional certifications, such as Certified Fraud Examiner (CFE), Certified Government Financial Manager (CGFM), or Certified Government Auditing Professional (CGAP).
-According to BLS, the median annual wage for government accountants is $67,100 as of May 2017.
+According to the BLS, the median annual wage for government accountants was $68,420 as of May 2018.

 Accounting firms are another avenue accountants can pursue.
 Many of the professionals employed at accounting firms are certified public accountants (CPAs).
 The CPA license signifies they have met state requirements to provide accounting services to the public.
 Accountants working at a firm are usually part of a larger staff that carries out a broad range of duties, including preparing income tax returns, bookkeeping, auditing the financial records of individuals and corporations, consulting clients on expenditures, monitoring financial trends, and managing accounting data systems.

 Entry-level positions require a bachelor’s degree in accounting or a similar field, while higher-level ones require a master’s degree and additional experience.
-According to BLS, accountants holding these positions earn a median annual wage of $69,410.
+According to the BLS, accountants holding these positions earned a median annual wage of $70,640 as of May 2018.

 Accountants who choose to work in a corporate setting perform an array of financial functions for business managers within their organizations.
 Corporate accountants are responsible for preparing financial documents, budgeting, evaluating performance, managing company assets, monitoring cash flow, and planning for the future of their organizations by investing in stocks and bonds.
 Specialized positions for accountants in this work environment typically require a bachelor’s degree, strong analytical and technical skills, and an in-depth knowledge of financial theory and accounting practices.

 A financial analyst is a specialized position focusing on developing a company’s financial strategies, recommending investments, and studying business and economic trends.
-The median annual wage as of May 2017 for financial analysts is $84,300.
+The median annual wage for financial analysts was $85,660 as of May 2018.

 Financial managers take a supervisory role in examining and managing the financial health of their organizations.
 They are responsible for monitoring the employees who prepare financial statements and reports, making sure legal and compliance requirements are met, reducing company costs, and helping to make financial decisions based on data analytics.
-This position earns a median annual wage of $125,080 as of May 2017.
+This position earned a median annual wage of $127,990 as of May 2018.

 The many career opportunities available to accountants expose them to the principles of business, investing, and private finance.
 Accounting professionals can apply this experience in their entrepreneurial endeavors.
 Whether starting an accounting firm or creating a business that fills the gaps in services offered by other firms, accountants can use their knowledge of individual and corporate finance to put their ideas into action, market their unique products or services, and become successful business owners.